gallenc/solent2Public/week7/mocktca/README.md

 DO NOT FORK THIS REPOSITORY ON GITHUB

-You will have 1 hour 45 minutes to complete this assessment .
+You will have 2 hours to complete this assessment
+.
 You may, if you find it useful, access your previous work through git or use any other on line resources which help you complete this exercise.
 You are required to use the class PC's and you should set up your machine to use maven as described previously in class.
-(For your convenience a maven-setup project is also provided in this COM504TCA-2018-01 tca folder).
+(For your convenience a maven-setup project is also provided in this tca folder).

 You will be given read access to a private github repository containing all of the code you need for this exercise.